-Use of 8-bit graphic-style in modern games has gained a lot of momentum in recent years.
-One of the biggest reasons why gamers world over are embracing modern 8-bit games, like Super Mario Bros. and Shovel Knight, is that they evoke childhood nostalgia.
+Use of 8-bit graphics-style in modern games has gained a lot of momentum in recent years.
+One of the biggest reasons why gamers world over are embracing modern 8 bit games, like Super Mario Bros. and Shovel Knight, is that they evoke childhood nostalgia.
 A throwback to video games of bygone era is a reason that modern 8-bit games are also popularly called “Retro Games”.

-When talking about 8-bit games, mentioning “Pixel Art” becomes inevitable, since the majority of graphics that were created in the past for 8-bit computers used Pixel Art.
-From Space Invaders to Super Mario, pixel art was predominant in the games of yore.
+When talking about 8 bit games, mentioning “Pixel Art” becomes inevitable since the majority of graphics in the past were created using 8 bit Pixel Art.
+From Space Invaders to Super Mario, 8 bit pixel art was predominant in the games of yore.

-That 8-bit games or pixel art games are on the rise again, it’s worth taking a deep dive into what pixel art and 8-bit graphic style are, and what impact they are likely to have on the future of gaming industry.
+That 8 bit pixel art games are on the rise again, it’s worth taking a deep dive into what pixel art and 8-bit graphics style are, and what impact they are likely to have on the future of gaming industry.

 Origin and Basics of Pixel-Art

-The use of 8-bit-like graphics is called pixel art.
+The use of 8-bit graphics is called pixel art.
 Pixel art dates back to 1970s, but it largely became popular after game developers began using it for game design in 1980s and 1990s.

 The term Pixel, which stemmed from the words picture and element, is the smallest unit of a digital image that can be seen on a digital display device.
 Any digital image, video or text that we see on our computer screens, or on any digital display device for that matter, is formed by combining pixels.
 Super Mario, Pokemon and and Zelda are the reminiscent of that old pixel-art era.